TheSoftwareDesignLab/EyeNav/README.md

 # Use Cases

+1. Accessible Browsing
-1. **Accessible Browsing**: Hands-free navigation for users with disabilities.
+   > Hands-free navigation for users with disabilities.
+2. Automated Testing (A-TDD)
-2. **Automated Testing (A-TDD)**: Generate and replay acceptance tests for regression.
+   > Generate and replay acceptance tests for regression.
+3. Accessibility Evaluation
-3. **Accessibility Evaluation**: Collect interaction data for consultants and researchers.
+   > Collect interaction data for consultants and researchers.
+4. Intelligent Agents
-4. **Intelligent Agents**: [TBD] Enable bots to navigate and test web UIs via gaze & speech.
+   > [TBD] Enable bots to navigate and test web UIs via gaze & speech.